manGoweb/mango-cli/README.md

 dist_folder: dist
 ```

-Config file can be also in `mango.json` file and parsed as a JSON file.
+Config file can be in JSON or JS formats. `mango.json` gets parsed as a JSON file, `mango.js` gets required as-is.

 #### Production build